BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-microbit.md

         - Using the micro:bit, create variables for a, b, c, and X: call them <code>multiplier</code>, <code>adder</code>, <code>modulus</code>, and <code>current</code>.
         - Give them any values you want by setting their values in <code>on start</code>.
         - When the user presses the A button, set the value of the X variable (<code>current</code>) using the formula, and show X on the screen.
+        - Is it ok that the X variable appears on the left and the right side of the equals sign?
+Why or why not?
-        - On start, show the value of X on the screen
+        - On start, show the value of X on the screen.
         - When you're done, click on the Python tab at the top.
 What do you notice about each block from the original program?

 tags:
+  - microbit
-  - datatypes
+  - prng

 ---